openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

    - REST API: Add to docstring `"Deprecated <link-to-gh-issue>"`
    - JavaScript: `console.log("<Technology name> is deprecated.
 See <link-to-gh-issue>.")`
    - Python: `warnings.warn("<Technology name> is deprecated.
 See <link-to-gh-issue>.", DeprecationWarning)`
-   - Feature toggles: Set expiration date as in OEP-17
+   - Feature toggles: Set expiration date as in :ref:`OEP-17 <OEP-17>`
-   - GitHub repo: Follow OEP-14 for archiving
+   - GitHub repo: Follow :ref:`OEP-14 <OEP-14>` for archiving

 For larger changes, include a link to the deprecation ticket in the release notes for the next named release.

 After acceptance, the ticket will proceed to either:

 - "Transition Unblocked" when a replacement is ready, or
-- Wait for the negotiated timeline (default: 6 months) before proceeding to "Breaking Changes Unblocked"
+- Stay in "Plan Accepted" and wait for the negotiated timeline (default: 6 months) before proceeding to "Breaking Changes Unblocked"

 Transition Unblocked
 --------------------